Asserati/FavoriteMovies/README.md

 The database is ready for postgres use.

-edit these in your own liking at FavMovies-back/src/app.module.ts
+edit these by your own settings at FavMovies-back/src/app.module.ts

 {